 Scott Forsgren went over to the American College for the Advancement of Medicine and looked for a new functional medicine doctor.
 He wanted someone that was Holistic and who would look broadly at all the potential issues.

 He was then referred to an acupuncturist who worked in an outlet mall that was doing computer-based energetic testing.
 Scott Forsgren recalls that the acupuncturist advised him to have a doctor to test him for Borrelia or spirochaete.
 Furthermore, Scott Forsgren was also encouraged to see if there were some food that might be stressing his body.

 Turning Into A Believer

 Scott Forsgren was a skeptic, but when he got himself tested, everything the acupuncturist said was right.
 That piqued his interest in this realm of energy testing.
-Over the years, acupuncture became his number one tool to guide my journey back to wellness.
+Over the years, energetic testing became his number one tool to guide my journey back to wellness.